By Aislinn Keely

 Various Social Justice Leaders (SJL) said they were saddened and worried by the change.

-“The SJL community has always been a supportive and safe space for a lot of marginalized students and I’m worried that if this program is discontinued what’s going to happen to that safe space for students,” said Haley Hauge, GSB ’18, a current Social Justice Leader.
+“The SJL community has always been a supportive and safe space for a lot of marginalized students and I’m worried that if this program is discontinued what’s going to happen to that safe space for students,” said Haley Hauge, FCRH ’18, a current Social Justice Leader.

 The program will function in its current form until the close of this semester.
 This includes the College Access, Social Justice Awareness, Community Organizing and Senior Council working groups.
 In the coming year, College Access and Urban Plunge, which functioned under the program, will continue to function despite the suspension of the Social Justice Leaders program.